kcho760/Finish-that-lyric/buglist.md

 Avoid "filler" words. (a, I , the ,...)-Continue adding to it

-last timer will display timeout without stopping previous timer. doesn't change screen so... pretend like I don't see it?

 restarting game will result in last sound loaded being played instead of lobby music